REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Overthinking Detection

-\paragraph{Awesome auto-detection ability.} Results before and after revision are in Table~\ref{tab:truncation_results}.
-Without the gold answer as input, we can automatically remove 23\% of tokens without performance degradation.
-When provided, 32\% of tokens are removed with a minor performance decrease.
+\paragraph{Awesome auto-detection ability.} Without the gold answer as input, we can automatically remove 24\% of tokens without performance degradation.
+When provided, 34\% of tokens are removed with a minor performance decrease.
 However, fixed truncation shows a considerable performance decline with increasing truncation ratios.
 These results demonstrate the effectiveness of our detection method and underscore the severity of the overthinking problem.

-\paragraph{Greater overthinking on simpler problems.} Across the two easiest, two medium, and two hardest math datasets, the overthinking tokens our method detects decrease progressively, at 38\%, 31\%, and 14\%, respectively.
-This indicates that the overthinking problem is more prevalent in simpler datasets and less prevalent in more challenging ones.
+\paragraph{Greater overthinking on easier problems.} Across three easier and two harder datasets, overthinking tokens our method detects decrease progressively, at 37\% and 17\%, respectively.
+This indicates that overthinking is more prevalent in easier datasets and less prevalent in more challenging ones.